SujoyPeter/hospital-api/README.md

 # hospital-api
 Hosting Link: https://hospital-api-fqgc.onrender.com
 Api made for hospital
-#Use the hosting link in postman for better usability.
+# Use the hosting link in Postman for better usability.
 # Discription
 Doctor Registration: